wesleymiles/striped-down/blog/local-logos/index.md

 Note: when preparing the result image, I checked their site and realized their company name is different than the signs. 🤦🏼‍♂️ Yet, another reason to revamp.

-For the site application, I removed the 5 words from the primary logo.
+There are options for many applications here, one without the 5 words from the primary logo.
 If needed, an icon-only version could be used.
 The yellow, green, and plant would be recognizable on its own if the other version’s impact sticks.

 <figure class="full">
 	<picture>